twonirwana/Infinity-Data/README.md

 ## Usage

-The card generator is available under https://infinity.2nirwana.de/cards/ , simply insert your army code, select your options (card style, inch/cm, all/distinct) and generate the cards.
+The card generator is available under https://infinity.2nirwana.de/cards/ , simply insert your army code, select your options (card style, inch/cm, all/distinct, ammo&ps/saving roll) and generate the cards.
 A new browser tap opens with the cards.
 Simply print them from your browser to pdf or on paper by selecting 9 on one-page option of the print dialoge.

 ## Development